Significant accounting policies

 ASC 260, Earnings Per Share, requires dual presentation of basic and diluted earnings per share (“EPS”) with a reconciliation of the numerator and denominator of the basic EPS computation to the numerator and denominator of the diluted EPS computation.
 Basic EPS excludes dilution.
 Diluted EPS reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the earnings of the entity.

-Basic net income (loss) per share includes no dilution and is computed by dividing net income (loss) available to common shareholders by the weighted average number of common shares outstanding for the period, excluding any nonvested restricted common shares.
-Diluted net income (loss) per share reflect the potential dilution of securities that could share in the Company's income (loss).
-The effect of the inclusion of the dilutive shares would have resulted in a decrease in loss per share for the periods ended September 30, 2017 and 2016.
-Outstanding stock options, warrants and other dilutive rights are not considered in the calculation, as the impact of the potential common shares (totaling approximately 5,474,000 shares and 1,061,000 shares for each of the nine month periods ended September 30, 2017 and 2016, respectively) would be anti-dilutive.
-For the nine months ended September 30, 2017 the dilutive rights not considered in the calculation, include shares of Series A Convertible Preferred Stock (“Series A Preferred Stock”) outstanding that are convertible into 1,919,472 common shares.
+Basic net earnings (loss) per share includes no dilution and is computed by dividing net earnings (loss) available to shareholders by the weighted average number of common shares outstanding for the period.
+Diluted net earnings (loss) per share reflect the potential dilution of securities that could share in the Company’s earnings (loss).
+The effect of the inclusion of the dilutive shares would have resulted in a decrease in loss per share for the three and six months ended June 30, 2016 and 2015 respectively.
+Accordingly, the weighted average shares outstanding have not been adjusted for dilutive shares for any period presented.
+Outstanding stock options and warrants are not considered in the calculation, as the impact of the potential common shares (totaling approximately 966,000 shares and 776,000 shares for each of the three and six month periods ended June 30, 2016 and 2015, respectively) would be anti-dilutive.

 The entire disclosure for all significant accounting policies of the reporting entity.